Jmbriz123/Brainventory/README.md

 The program allows users to record study sessions, organize subjects, and generate performance summaries such as total study time per subject or average study duration per day.

-This project will demonstrate Object-Oriented Programming (OOP) principles in Java—namely **encapsulation**, **inheritance**, **polymorphism**, and **composition**—through well-structured class hierarchies and modular design.
+This project will demonstrate Object-Oriented Programming (OOP) principles in Java—namely **encapsulation**, **inheritance**, **polymorphism**, and **abstraction**—through well-structured class hierarchies and modular design.
 Brainventory encourages students to study smarter by promoting self-awareness and accountability through data-driven reflection.

 ---